Alexandre-T/casguard/README.md

 [![Coverage Status](https://coveralls.io/repos/github/Alexandre-T/casguard/badge.svg?branch=dev)](https://coveralls.io/github/Alexandre-T/casguard?branch=master)
 [![Build Status](https://travis-ci.org/Alexandre-T/casguard.svg?branch=dev)](https://travis-ci.org/Alexandre-T/casguard)

-As you can see, unit test are covering 100% of code.
-Travis is helping me to confirm that this bundle can be used with PHP 5.6, 7.0 and 7.1 and Symfony 3.4, 4.0, 4.1, 4.2.
+Travis is helping me to confirm that this bundle can be used with PHP 5.6, 7.0 and 7.1 and Symfony 3.4, 4.1, 4.2, 4.3.
 A flex component will be developed to help installation on latest symfony version.

 *If your using a older symfony version (like 2.8, 3.3, etc), you have to use v0.2.1 casguard version*